PMunch/data.vm/INSTRUCTIONS.md

 ---111
 Jump if more than, compares int A to int in register B, jump to C if more than 001
-COPY
+COPY (Maybe drop replacing instructions, have to use delete then insert instead)
 ---000
-Copy raw string to register, no replacement
+Copy raw string B to register A, no replacement
 ---001
-Copy raw int to register, no replacement
+Copy raw int B to register A, no replacement
 ---010
-Copy string from register A to register B, no replacement
+Copy string from register B to register A, no replacement
 ---011
-Copy int from register A to register B, no replacement
+Copy int from register B to register A, no replacement
 ---100
 Copy raw string to register, replacing a string
 ---101